JeremyCCHsu/Python-Wrapper-for-World-Vocoder/README.md

   `~/.local/lib/python2.7/site-packages` (or corresponding Windows directory) so that you can use it everywhere like an installed package.<br/>
   Alternatively you can copy/symlink the compiled files using pip, e.g. `pip install -e .`

+### Environment/Dependencies
+- Linux Ubuntu 14.04/16.04, Windows
+- Python 2.7/3.5
+- Cython 0.24 (or later versions; required)
+- Numpy

+Optional (for demo.py only):
+- argparse
+- librosa
+- Matplotlib

+You can simply install these by `pip install -r requirements.txt`

 ### Validation